 The List of Immovable cultural monuments of Serbia contains 156 sites of exceptional importance amongst them 6 belong to UNESCO Cultural Heritage.
 The list of Protected Natural Values of Serbia includes 5 National Parks, 14 Nature Parks, 18 Landscapes of Outstanding Features, 72 Nature Reserves and Special Nature Reserves, 329 Natural Monuments etc. Protected areas of Serbia contribute to the conservation and enhancement of the environment, biodiversity, longevity and quality of natural resources and landscapes, geo-heritage phenomena, the space as the architectural-urbanistic category, etc. The largest protected areas in Serbia are covered with forest ecosystems, as the basis of the healthy environment and the key factor of its conservation and enhancement.

 Serbia is country of exceptionally warm and hospitable people !
 Serbia is strategic and valuable piece of the Balkans rich in desirable flavors, seducing tones of great fun, unique rhythms and incredible joys where amazing “mental” contrasts enhance awesome issues.
-Serbia just has too many excellent people and places to discover what make it exotic tourist destination in Europe !
+Serbia just has too many excellent people /a little understood or misunderstood/ and places to discover what make it exotic tourist destination in Europe !

 Bustling Belgrade and other big cities in Serbia are densely populated and extremely vibrant.
 Night life in Belgrade Serbia is one of the best in Europe and absolutely extraordinary experience for many !
 Friendly places and people who know how to relax and socialize… With a thriving cafe and restaurant culture, famous nightlife and a passion for arts and literature, the capital city of Belgrade offers affordable metropolitan living at the crossroads of Central and Eastern Europe.
-Visitors of other parts of Serbia find it lively, mysterious, affordable, and decidedly unwestern.
+Visitors of Serbia find its cities very lively, mysterious, affordable, and decidedly un-western, while the EXIT Festival is one the best rock music festivals in 2016.

 Outside of the cities, life of Serbian villagers becomes much more tranquil.
 In Serbian countryside you should savor the breathtaking scenery and breathe in the fresh air while drinking from the cool mountain springs.
 Farmers do all the work on the farm themselves, together with their families, but find some time to get together.
 Farm work is done by hand, with old tools, and smaller tractors.
 Local people take the time to sit down and enjoy strong coffee or homemade rakija /brandy/ and smoke cigarettes; such a caffeine combination is a favored daily ritual for many.
 In the rural areas of Serbia the life and dress of the locals are more simple and traditional.
 Sunday is seen as a day for rest.
 Even people who are not religious will tend not to work on Sundays.